 However, in the case that Vermeer took liberties with the dimensions of the map, such a change in scale should not come as a complete surprise since it is a well-known fact that Vermeer altered dimensions, sometimes greatly, of a few objects represented in his works for aesthetic or iconographic reasons.
 For example, the cabinet-sized painting of the Finding of Moses to the far right-hand side of The Astronomer has appears far larger when it is represented in the later Lady Writing a Letter with her Maid.

 In the early 1660s Vermeer executed four small canvases eloquently named the "pearl pictures" by Lawrence Gowing which are among the artist's most lucidly conceived yet enigmatic works.
 For the present study, Young Woman with a Water Pitcher has been added to the group, obviously, not with the intention to revise Gowing's well-known term, but because the painting bears important compositional affinities with the four pearl pictures: Woman in Blue Reading a Letter, Woman Holding a Balance, Woman with a Lute and Woman with a Pearl Necklace.

 The subject matter of the pearl pictures is restricted to a single woman who momentarily engages in some discreet activity in a left-hand corner of a room, very near a window.
-While persistent iconographical interpretations seem to have successfully illuminated the story behind the Woman with a Balance, the others have resisted interpretative attempts with more success.
-Nonetheless, a common theme that unites the women’s activities might be thoughtful reflection (or distraction).
+While persistent iconographical interpretations seem to have successfully illuminated the story behind the Woman Holding a Balance, the others have resisted interpretative attempts with more success.
+Nonetheless, a common theme that unites the women's activities might be thoughtful reflection (or distraction).